-This is not a one-size-fits-all facial, so make sure you’re choosing the proper products (natural when possible) for your skin type, keeping in mind that you should also include anti-aging ingredients such as hyaluronic acid, peptides, retinol, vitamin C, coenzyme Q10, tea and plant extracts, and niacinamide, too.
+This is not a one-size-fits-all facial, so make sure you're choosing the right natural based product for your facial skin type, keeping in mind that you should also include anti-aging ingredients such as hyaluronic acid, peptides, retinol, vitamin C, coenzyme Q10, tea and plant extracts, and niacinamide, too.

 Take care of all prep work before beginning so the experience feels relaxed, not disorganized.
 Set out all your products in order and fill a bowl with warm water with a few drops of essential oils.

 This is a more spa-like way to remove excess product (sponges are best) versus simply splashing water on your face.
 Up the ante by preparing a batch of hot towels.
 After wetting the washcloths, add a few drops of EO’s of your choice, roll and keep warm in Ziplock baggies until ready for use.
 Create ambiance by lighting a few candles, dimming the lights, and turning on some soft, relaxing music.

 Clean your skin the professional way by doing a double cleanse.
 Take your time and gently massage the cleanser into your skin for approximately two minutes each pass.
 Remove the product with a warm towel.

 It’s important to make sure you have thoroughly cleansed skin before moving on to the next steps so that you get the maximum benefits from the aging face treatment.